onedata/op-worker/README.md

 VeilCluster is built with Rebar.
 It contains application that starts node.
 The environment variable 'nodeType' decides what type of node should be started (worker or ccm (Central Cluster Manager)).

 #### Src
 Sources are put in 'src'.
 Directly in the 'src' directory only files needed to start application can be put.
-The 'src' includes subdirectories: 'cluster_elements' and 'veil_modules'.
+The 'src' includes subdirectories: 'cluster_elements', 'veil_modules' and 'proto'.

 The 'cluster_elements' includes directories that contain code of Erlang modules that enable cluster management and host 'proper' modules of VeilFS.
 These Erlang modules are responsible for load balancing, spawning processes for requests etc. This allows implementation of 'proper' modules using sequential code.

 The 'veil_modules' includes directories that contain code of 'proper' modules of VeilFS.
 Each 'proper' module will work inside of 'worker_host' (one of 'cluster_elements') so it must implement 'worker_plugin_behaviour' defined in 'worker_plugin_behaviour.erl' file in this directory.

+The 'proto' includes definitions of protocol buffer messages used by clients during the communication with VeilCluster.

 #### Tests
 Tests should be put in 'test' directory.
 It should contain the same subdirectories as 'src'.
 Each test name should be constructed as follows: 'name of tested file'_tests.erl, e.g., 'node_manager_tests.erl' should contain functions that test code from 'node_manager.erl' file.